Kissufim: History

 The village was established in 1951 by Zionist youth movement members from the United States and South America.
 One of the founders of the kibbutz was Ami Saull, who was born in Manhattan 1932 (nephew of Israel Galili and father of filmmaker Dror Shaul).
 Kissufim is part of the Shalom bloc of Israeli settlement meant to secure Israel's southern border with the Gaza Strip from the numerous Palestinian Fedayeen infiltrations.
 The government financed reinforced concrete rooms for each home which serve as bomb shelters.

 In 1999, Dror Shaul, who was born and raised on Kissufim, filmed a satirical comedy, Operation Grandma, based on life in the kibbutz.
 In 2023, Keren Nechmad released her film Kissufim, shot on location, and which won awards at several film festivals.

 Through the Kissufim gate, humanitarian aid is transferred to the Gaza Strip by Israel and other entities.

 Hamas has attacked Kissufim with rocket attacks several times in the 2010s and 2020s.
 In 2023 Hamas perpetrated the Kissufim massacre.

 2023 Hamas massacre

 On 7 October 2023, Hamas launched an attack on Kissufim during a large-scale Hamas-led attack on southern Israel.
 Hamas militants perpetrated a massacre in Kissufim during the attack, murdering nine residents (including Shlomo Mansour, whose body was taken hostage) and six foreign workers, and abducting several other residents.
 Kissufim has since been depopulated, with the residents living in temporary housing in Omer.

+By 2025, 25 people had already returned to live on the kibbutz and a kindergarten had opened.
+Work continued on clearing ruined homes, and preparations for rebuilding had begun.
+Over the coming two to three years, the kibbutz intends to build 25 homes, financed through NIS 14 million (US$4.3 million) from the Tkuma Directorate and NIS 6 million (US$1.86 million) from its own resources.